a4lg/ffuzzy/ffuzzy/src/docs/compat_policy.md

              (which overflows the maximum block hash size in the raw form) but fits in after the normalization process
-             (this is currently supported by the `ffuzzy` crate as of the version 0.2 but we can remove the support anytime)
+             (this is currently supported by the `ffuzzy` crate as of the current version but we can remove the support anytime)
 *   Data which is an output of ssdeep *but* feeding the data back to ssdeep causes serious errors / problems
     *   e.g. a CSV file output from ssdeep but input file names contain special